Like Keke Palmer, I Have PCOS. Her Pregnancy Reveal Gave Me Hope

 That’s why Keke Palmer’s baby bump reveal on Saturday night live hit different.
 Only two years before, the Nope actor confirmed her own PCOS diagnosis, exclaiming, “the least harmful thing PCOS can bring is acne."
 And I felt that.
 While she made no mention of fertility challenges, seeing her glowing skin and growing belly felt like a moment of victory for her, but for other Black women too.

-According to the PCOS charity Verity, the condition affects 1 in every 10 women in the UK, and up to 13% of women globally.
-The disorder also affects women of colour more frequently and severely than white women.
+According to the Medical Journal of Australia, PCOS affects 8–13% of reproductive-age women in Australia, which is consistent with the global rate of up to 13% of women.
+The disorder also affects women of colour more frequently (around 21% of Indigenous women are affected in Australia) and severely than white women.
 In addition, research shared by the Black women’s health imperative (BHWI) shows us that Black women with PCOS have a lower chance of getting pregnant.

 Dr Ajayi-Sotubo tells Unbothered that the difficulties in conceiving can be explained by the high androgen levels experienced in PCOS.
 She adds, “ [it] can interfere with ovulation, causing infrequent or no ovulation at all”.
 This essentially means that an egg is not released from the ovaries during a menstrual cycle and this lack of ovulation is what can lead to fertility difficulties in women with the condition.